Making your option choices in school? Get inspired andpick the future you want

 Environment

-You would mainly work in a modern laboratory, often in sterile conditions.
-You would normally wear protective clothing as part of your work.
+You'd mainly work in a modern laboratory, often in sterile conditions.
+You'd normally wear protective clothing as part of your work.

 Explore more information about this job